microsoft/Web-Dev-For-Beginners/README.md

 | 23  |         [Banking App](/7-bank-project/solution/README.md)          |                   Methods of Fetching and Using Data                   | How data flows in and out of your app, how to fetch it, store it, and dispose of it                                                 |                                            [Data](/7-bank-project/3-data/README.md)                                            |          Yohan          |
 | 24  |         [Banking App](/7-bank-project/solution/README.md)          |                      Concepts of State Management                      | Learn how your app retains state and how to manage it programmatically                                                              |                                [State Management](/7-bank-project/4-state-management/README.md)                                |          Yohan          |

-## Offline access
+Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
-Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
-The website will be served on port 3000 on your localhost: `localhost:3000`.
+Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then type docsify serve in the root folder of this repo.The website will be served on port 3000 on your local host: localhost:3000.

 ## PDF

-A PDF of all of the lessons can be found [here](https://microsoft.github.io/Web-Dev-For-Beginners/pdf/readme.pdf)
+A PDF of all of the lessons can be found here. (https://microsoft.github.io/Web-Dev-For-Beginners/pdf/readme.pdf)

-## Other Curricula
+## Other Curriculum

 Our team produces other curricula!
 Check out: